 We chose Naples as our stopover along the way to Capri and the Amalfi coast, as it's a great starting hub for the region.
 It's also known for having the best pizza in the world.

 Naples was a far cry from anything we had previously seen in Italy as it's one of the poorest cities in Europe.
 The only thing we knew of the city was that it's where the Italian mafia is from.
-Once we exited from the train station we was astonished by the shabby look of the central city and felt unsafe with strangers coming up uncomfortably close to our backpacks as we walked to our airbnb.
+Once we exited from the train station we was astonished by the shabby look of the central city and felt unsafe with strangers coming up uncomfortably close to our backpacks as we walked to our accommodation.
 The streets were narrow and locals drove their motorbikes very fast through crowds.
 It took some getting used to but ended up being ok for us.

 There is an interesting charm to the city and we had the BEST PIZZA OF OUR LIVES at Sorbillo Pizza.
 Don't try anywhere else, just go, maybe twice!
 The pizzeria and its pizza maker, Gino Sorbillo, is the most famous in Naples.
 It's in the Michelin guide for its outstanding mouth-watering pizza.
 Ari is a pizza fanatic and it topped his list by far.
 It's worth it to stay for a night just for this.